 Are landlords required to provide an inventory for an unfurnished property?

 The Renting Homes legislation includes a supplementary provision requiring an inventory to be provided.
 The provision states, ‘the inventory must set out the dwelling’s contents’.
 If the property is unfurnished the inventory would reflect this and may refer only to fixtures.
 It is in both parties interests to have an accurate inventory.

-Will I still be able to regain possession without having to cite a fault on the part of the tenant (previously done using a ‘section 21 notice’)?
+Will I still be able to regain possession without having to cite a fault on the part of the tenant (and what notice period is required)?

 If I started possession proceedings prior to Renting Homes commencing (using a Section 21 notice) will the tenancy still become an occupation contract and will I have to issue a written statement?

 Yes.
 It will have converted automatically to an occupation contract on 1 December, however possession proceedings can continue on the basis of the Section 21 notice served prior to implementation.
 Please see the questions ‘How do I convert an existing tenancy agreement or licence into an occupation contract’ and ‘When do I need to provide written occupation contracts to my existing tenants’ for further information.

 Can I issue a six-month fixed term contract instead?

 You can issue a fixed term standard contract of any length but if a new fixed term contract is not agreed before the end of the fixed term and the tenant (contract-holder) remains in occupation after the end of the fixed term, a periodic standard contract will automatically arise.
 Importantly, a fixed term contract cannot generally be ended by issuing a Landlord’s Notice during the fixed term period.

 Is my contract-holder (previously known as ‘tenant’) required to sign and return the written statement document to me?